cedalgib/EmailList/README.md

 # EmailList
-Program validates entries for an email list
+Program validates entries for an email list using jQuery